Johnny Never is F.K.D

 (When payment confirmation appears, select 'Return to Seller' box at the bottom to go to Download Page).

-TO BE CLEAR: All of these are rather splendid interpretations of other people’s magnificent songs.
+TO BE CLEAR: These are rather splendid interpretations of other people’s magnificent songs.
 We urge to you check out the originals.

 I Need You – was written in 1965 by Ray Davies as he hit his first purple patch of songwriting for The Kinks.
-It is from the same mould as the rather more well-known ‘You Really Got Me’ and in another reality it would be the rock template for all bands from thereon.
+In the same mould as the rather more celebrated ‘You Really Got Me’, the rock template for all bands from thereon.

-Instant Karma – as The Beatles ended in 1970 John Lennon apparently wrote recorded and released this song within a space of 10 days.
+Instant Karma – when The Beatles ended in 1970 John Lennon apparently wrote recorded and released this song 10 days.

 Itchycoo Park – The Small Faces hit from August 1967, written by singer Steve Marriott and bassman Ronnie Lane.
 Although not included on an album at the time it has since been included on several compilations.